EndPointCorp/end-point-blog/2020/11/12/availity-api-health-insurance.html.md

 Availity provides both REST and SOAP APIs in addition to a batch processing system that functions over SFTP.
 For the purposes of this article I will be focusing on the REST API which was the primary focus of my work for this project.

-The [developer documentation](https://developer.availity.com/partner/documentation) was mostly self-serve; after signing up for an account on the Availity site I was able to rely on their publicly-available documentation for all of the API details that I needed to start making requests.
+The [developer documentation](https://developer.availity.com/partner/documentation) was mostly self-serve; after signing up for an account on the Availity site I was able to rely on their publicly available documentation for all of the API details that I needed to start making requests.

 The application we were developing featured a Rails backend, so I used the Ruby [rest-client](https://github.com/rest-client/rest-client) gem when making requests to the Availity API.